XenonLamb/EditVid-QA/README.md

 ```

 ## Data Preparation
-> **_NOTE:_**  Due to LFS compatibility of anonymous repos, the annotation json files can also be downloaded from [Google Drive](https://drive.google.com/drive/folders/1jV_dKIgeh-sJTn-RnsdcgUiErZ2be-c8?usp=sharing).
-They will be directly downloadable from GitHub after this repo gets de-anonymized.

 ### Parse and Download public videos for EditVid-QA-Funny/Meme/Game
 Funny/Meme/Game videos can be downloaded from TikTok publicly.
 In each test sample of the test_qa json, the `video_name` field is defined in `<tiktok_video_id>.mp4` format.
 To form the public URL of the corresponding video, simply concatenate as